To start an intergroup/service board, you must meet the following requirements.

 - An intergroup may affiliate with one national service board if it exists, shall be affiliated with one region, and may participate in one or more language service boards.
 If the intergroup affiliates with a national service board, that intergroup may choose to affiliate with the national service board’s region or choose to remain in the currently assigned region.

 - A national service board is affiliated with the region where their nation exists and may participate in one or more language service boards.

 - A language service board may affiliate with one region.
 When the language service board spans more than one region, it may choose which region to affiliate with.
 Should a language service board choose to not affiliate with a region, the BOT chair shall assign a trustee to serve as liaison to that language service board.
 The service bodies, and groups acting as service bodies, that participate in a language service board retain their original affiliation.

-- A special-focus service board may affiliate with one region.
-When the special-focus service board spans more than one region, it may choose which region to affiliate with it.
-Should a special-focus service board choose not to affiliate with a region, the BOT chair shall assign a trustee to serve as liaison to that special-focus service board.
-The groups that participate in a special-focus service board retain their original affiliation.
+- A specific-focus service board may affiliate with one region.
+When the specific-focus service board spans more than one region, it may choose which region to affiliate with it.
+Should a specific-focus service board choose not to affiliate with a region, the BOT chair shall assign a trustee to serve as liaison to that specific-focus service board.
+The groups that participate in a specific-focus service board retain their original affiliation.

 A group may choose to affiliate with an intergroup.
 The group shall be affiliated with the intergroup’s region.

 Should a group choose not to affiliate with an intergroup, but affiliates with a national service board, that group shall be affiliated with that national service board’s region.

 Groups that choose not to affiliate with an intergroup or a national service board shall be affiliated with the region where the group exists, either the geographic region or the Virtual Region.